Shivasilas3n/Shivasilas3n/README.md

 ## 🚀 About Me

-🔭 I am an analytics specialist with diverse experience in sales operations, financial analytics, and business operations.
-Currently based in Dublin, Ireland, and open to new opportunities in data science and analytics.
+🔭 I am an analytics specialist with over 5 years of diverse experience in GTM strategy, financial analytics, and business operations.
+Currently based in Dublin, Ireland, I am open to new opportunities in data science and analytics.

-🎓 I hold a M.Sc. in Data Analytics from the National College of Ireland and a Bachelor of Engineering in Mechanical Engineering from M.S.
+🎓 I hold an M.Sc. in Data Analytics from the National College of Ireland and a Bachelor of Engineering in Mechanical Engineering from M.S.
 Ramaiah Institute of Technology, Bangalore, India.

 ⚡ I am passionate about leveraging data to drive strategic decisions, optimize operations, and enhance business performance.